 It is the only international non-governmental organization bringing together the natural and social sciences and the largest global science organization of its type.

-Watch our introductory video below or read our brochure by clicking here
+Watch our introductory video below or read the ISC brochure.

 The vision of the Council is to advance science as a global public good.
 Scientific knowledge, data and expertise must be universally accessible and its benefits universally shared.
 The practice of science must be inclusive and equitable, also in opportunities for scientific education and capacity development.